MicroEJ/docs/Tutorials/tutorialInstrumentJavaCodeForLogging.rst

 .. note::

    Unlike the two other libraries discussed here, the ``Logging`` library is entirely based on Strings (log IDs and messages).
-   Note that String operations can lead to performance issues and that String objects use significant ROM space.
+   String operations can lead to performance issues and String objects use significant ROM space.
    When possible, prefer using a logging solution that uses primitive types over Strings.